buuug7/collect-new-english-words/README.md

 just select the word of webpage, select the word that you interest, right click and Add to my words for later review and study.

-## why required storage permission
+## why storage permission

-The collected words must be accessed across multiple devices, and the data is always sync, so storage permission are sync with.
+The collected words must be accessed across multiple devices, and the data is always sync, so storage permission are need.

-## why required contextMenus permission
+## why contextMenus permission

 In order to make it easier for users to add English new words to the new words book, context menu must have, because it improves the user experience of using the extension.

-## why need notification permission
+## why notification permission

 the notification gives the user response after some operations success or failed, it also gives users the best more interactive experience.

+## why tabs permission

+use tabs api for open new tab and manage the collected words.